 The new law will take effect on January 1, 2018.

-If you are facing UUW charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can be reached anytime at 847-807-7405.
+If you are facing UUW or Unlawful Use of Weapon by a Felon charges in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
+You can speak to James Dimeas personally by calling 847-807-7405.